Tuition-Free Online Colleges in Florida 2026

 However, eligible students may qualify for programs such as the Florida Bright Futures Scholarship, the Florida Student Assistance Grant, Federal Pell Grants, and institutional scholarships.
 When stacked together, these funding sources can substantially reduce — and in some cases nearly cover — tuition costs for in-state residents.

-Florida’s public colleges are already known for relatively low in-state tuition–in fact, the state has some of the lowest tuition rates in the country.
+Florida’s public colleges are already known for relatively low in-state tuition, which already puts students on a path to get free college.
 When you combine that with state scholarships and federal aid, many students are able to significantly reduce their overall costs.

 Below are the primary ways Florida residents can make an online degree more affordable.